freakingdan/Determination-Font-Pack/README.md

 Big shoutout to [Toby Fox](https://x.com/tobyfox) for making this iconic game and this iconic font for use.

 PS: by the way this is my first time creating a texture pack of my own so please dont be ashamed of my work here (I'm a noob when it comes to programming like this)

+## Take note though 🤔

+This font pack was published in just 2 days of hardwork using nothing more but my mobile phone, specifically, I use the only resource i have which is this website called [ttf2fnt](https://ttf2fnt.com) and adjusted it to my liking.
+And **HUGE** contribution to this is some texture packs i currently applied (I am looking at you tetrysTP), without it, this font pack wouldn't exist so thank you so much again!